 - applications for motor vehicle registration.

-There are, however, a number of exemptions from stamp duty, such as where the transactions relate to a A voluntary, formal and legally binding agreement between two people to have a permanent relationship together.
-There must be a statement in front of official witnesses who register the marriage with the authorities.
-See also cohabitation; de facto; divorce; domestic relationship. breakdown and wills.
+However, there are a number of exemptions from stamp duty, such as where the transactions relate to a marriage breakdown and wills.
 Duty is no longer charged in Victoria on mortgages and transfers of shares in Victorian companies.

 Land tax is payable under the Land Tax Act 2005 (Vic) and is levied annually on the unimproved value of all land you own at 31 December in the year preceding the assessment year, other than your principal residence.